API versioning & lifecycle

 Deprecated

-• This endpoint, type, or field might be subject to breaking changes.
+The endpoint, type, or field might be subject to breaking changes.

-• It might not be available at all times.
+It might not be available at all times.

-• It could disappear without specific warning.
+It could be removed without specific warning.

-• It currently does not fall under our SLA regulations.
+It does not fall under the

 Enum handling